elopio/docs/source/includes/_trading.md

 - Selling a [Complete Set](#complete-set)
 - Redeeming shares for the finalized outcome in a [Finalized Market](#finalized-market)

 Selling a Complete Set can be thought of as exiting your market [Position](#position).
 Complete Sets are a set of Shares for each [Outcome](#outcome).
+Complete Sets are priced differently for each market, and are determined by the [Market Denominator](#market-denominator), which represents the amount of attoeth it costs to purchase a Complete Set for the Market.
 If you own a set of Shares in each Outcome, you can Settle those Shares and receive `ETH` back for their value minus Trading Fees.

 Calculating Trades
 ------------------